YifanIvanZhi/comp0034-week9/activities/1-activity-intro.md

 Assume that you have a tests directory with two subdirectoris called `tests_paralympics_app` and `tests_iris_app`.
 Code to run the tests is given below.

 The extra flag ignores package deprecation warnings.
-This is done to reduce the amount of text reported from the texts which hopefully makes it a little easier for you to see the errors that are specific to the test code:
+This is done to reduce the amount of text reported from the tests which hopefully makes it a little easier for you to see the errors that are specific to the test code:

 `python -m pytest -v tests/tests_paralympic_app/ -W ignore::DeprecationWarning`